KARLSZP/Digital-Image-Processing/README.md

 * Exp1: Histogram Equalization & Gamma Transformation.
 * Exp2: Laplacian Enhancement & Unsharp Masking - High-boost filtering.
 * Exp3: Two-Dimensional Fast Fourier Transform & Fourier Spectrum and Average Value & Lowpass Filtering &  Highpass Filtering Using a Lowpass Image & Correlation in the Frequency Domain &  a research on the characteristic of the spectrum, which means the spectrum will rotate the same degree as the image does.
+* Exp4: Face Identification by skin color in YCbCr & Histogram Equliazation on RGB image & Use Band stop filter to remove periodic noise.

 ---